NFT Glossary

 Tokenomics – A coined word combining "token" and "economics" that refers to the economics of cryptos, DeFi, or NFTs.

-Utility-focused NFTs – NFTs with real-world use cases.
-Owning a Bored Ape NFT for example, grants benefits such as access to a collaborative graffiti board.
+Utility NFTs – Digital assets that are designed to have real-world applications and tangible rewards.
 Virtual Currency – A digital representation of value that is used as a medium of exchange and a store of value used mostly as a way for people to track, store, and send payments over the Internet.

 Volatility – The amount and frequency of fluctuations in the price of an asset.
 An investment with high volatility is said to have higher risk.